Finite Blocklength Analysis of Energy Harvesting Channels: Abstract

 \section{Abstract}

-We study DMC and AWGN channels when the transmitter harvests energy from the environment.
+We consider Additive White Gaussian Noise channels and Discrete Memoryless channels when the transmitter harvests energy from the environment.
 These can model wireless sensor networks as well as Internet of Things.
-We study such channels with infinite energy buffer in the finite blocklength regime and provide the corresponding achievability and converse results.
+By providing a unifying framework that works for any energy harvesting channel, we study these channels assuming an infinite energy buffer and provide the corresponding achievability and converse bounds on the channel capacity in the finite blocklength regime.
+We additionally provide moderate deviation asymptotic bounds as well.